-theAgency. is renowned for realising London premieres or early shows with artists such as Douglas Gordon, Zoe Leonard, Ken Lum, Thaddeus Strode and Peter Zimmermann as well as more historical positions by Mary Beth Edelson (*1933), Paul McCarthy (*1945), Theresa Hak Kyung Cha (*1951-82) and Franco Vaccari (*1935) and Man Ray 1890-1976).
+In 2001 theAgency. won 1st Prize at Art Basel Statements with Scottish artist Ross Sinclair.
+The gallery is renowned for realising London premieres or early shows with artists such as Douglas Gordon, Zoe Leonard, Ken Lum, Paul McCarthy, Thaddeus Strode and Peter Zimmermann and historical positions by Mary Beth Edelson (*1933), Paul McCarthy (*1945), Theresa Hak Kyung Cha (*1951-82), Franco Vaccari (*1935), Man Ray (1890-1976).

-In order to progressively engage with transmedial art the gallery pursues an open approach where each contextual situation demands appropriate frameworks and responses.
-The gallery works with artists of all genres and regularly includes historical works and archives often with a wide range of artists and institutions.
-The gallery offers curatorial and collecting consultancy in London and globally.
+In order to progressively engage with transmedial and transnational art theAgency. pursues an open approach where each contextual situation demands appropriate frameworks and responses.
+The gallery works with artists of all genres and regularly includes historical works and archives often with a wide range of collaborators and institutions.

-theAgency does not accept unsolicited material for exhibitions.
+theAgency. does not accept unsolicited material for exhibitions.